erocwang/hci/_posts/2019-09-08-bad-williams-design.md

 ![Door 1](/img/bd1.jpeg)

-I see the first door and it's slightyly ambiguous as to whether it's a push or a pull.
+I see the first door and it's slightly ambiguous as to whether it's a push or a pull.

 I guess and check.
 It's a push.